Lootera: Plot

-In the second half of the film, the story shifts to one year after the incident at the wedding.
-A sick Pakhi now lives all alone in Dalhousie. with her maid Shyama (Divya Dutta), as her only company.
-Her father has died, unable to bear the shock of betrayal by Varun, and she still hasn't recovered from her heartbreak.
-When police Inspector K. N. Singh (Adil Hussain) asks her to help him catch Varun, she refuses to do so, wanting only to forget him.
-Soon after, Varun and Dev turn up at Dalhousie for their next heist and stay at a lodge on Pakhi's property.
-Things turn ugly when the police get wind of their whereabouts and a chase ensues.
-Varun inadvertently kills Dev and a police constable and is wounded in the encounter.
+In the second half of the film, the story moves to one year after the incident at the wedding.
+A sick Pakhi now lives in Dalhousie with her maid, Shyama as her only company.
+Her father has died, unable to bear the shock of betrayal by Varun, and she still has not recovered from her heartbreak.
+When Inspector K. N. Singh requests her to help him capture Varun, Pakhi refuses to do so, wanting only to forget him.
+Soon after, Varun and Dev show up at Dalhousie for their next heist and stay at a lodge on Pakhi's property.
+Shortly, things take a drastic turn when the police manage to find out their whereabouts and a pursuit ensues.
+Varun inadvertently shoots Dev and a constable fatally and is injured in the encounter.
 He removes the bullet and then goes to seek refuge in Pakhi's house.

-Pakhi and her maid try to turn him over to the police, but he threatens them.
+Pakhi and Shyama attempt to hand him over to the police, but he threatens them.
 Pakhi gives in, but she is nevertheless enraged and repels Varun's comforting advances and explanation.
 In a letter, she explains to him that she is dying of tuberculosis and will die the day the last leaf falls from the wilting tree outside the window.
-Her maid leaves the house promising Varun that he wouldn't be reported to the police.
+Meanwhile, Shyama leaves the house, promising Varun that he would not be reported to the police.

-Varun plans his escape but when his accomplice comes, he refuses to go, and instead stays behind to take care of the sick Pakhi.
-He tells her his real name, Atmanand Tripathi, and confesses that he has regretted letting her go since the day he fled.
-Soon, Pakhi warms up to him and her faith remains intact when each day she finds one last leaf remaining on the tree.

-In the end, seeing Pakhi's condition improving, Varun decides it's time for him to leave, and he takes off, only to come face to face with a police blockade on the road, who proceed to shoot and kill him.
-Pakhi wakes up to find Varun gone, but the tree still has a leaf on it.
+Varun plans his escape, but when his accomplice comes, he refuses to go and instead stays behind to take care of the sick Pakhi.
+He confesses to her that his real name is Atmanand Tripathi, and that he has regretted abandoning her since the day he escaped.
+Soon, Pakhi warms up to him, and her faith remains intact when each day she finds one last leaf remaining on the tree.
+In the end, seeing Pakhi's condition improving, Varun decides that it is time for him to leave, and he takes off, only to come face to face with a police blockade on the road, who proceed to shoot him fatally in encounter killing.
+Meanwhile, Pakhi wakes up to find that Varun has disappeared, but the tree still has a leaf on it.
 She becomes suspicious and discovers that the leaf has been affixed to the tree by Varun.
-Every night, he would tie it on a branch of the tree so that she wouldn't give up hope.
-It was his masterpiece.
-Pakhi realizes the truth after she looks at the leaf closely and sees that it's been painted upon, and she smiles with tears in her eyes.
+Every night, he would tie it on a branch of the tree so that she would not give up hope to live and it was Varun's masterpiece.
+Pakhi realises the truth after she looks at the leaf closely and sees that it has been painted upon, and she smiles with tears in her eyes knowing she will live.